top of page

 Now this one is a bit close to my heart as I love Malham.
 I think a lot of us Yorkshire folk do, and if you can get there on a day when it's not busy, it is a truly magical place.
 For some reason or another, the place centres me more than any other place I have been.
 I know those hills and those views mean something deeper to me than I can rationally explain; there's just something about the place, the tree-lined streams, the view from the top of the cove and, of course, Janet's Foss.

 My theory is that these aren't separate things.
 In more recent times, we have viewed fairies as Disney-fied Tinkerbells - in no small part due to another Yorkshire story, or rather hoax, 'The Cottingley Fairies'.
-However, traditionally and for centuries, fairies were viewed as a scary thing: they walked through different worlds; viewed humans as things to be played with; delighted in tricking or cursing people.
-Our ancestors knew not to trust them and they developed a whole litany of rituals to appease or baffle them.
-From leaving milk and bread for them; not cutting down special trees; staying clear of fairy forts; not building downhill from a fairy tree; carrying iron; turning your clothes inside out - the solutions are numerous but they let us know how seriously they were taken.
-So my thoughts are that both forms of Janet are congruent with fairy lore and that it isn't necessarily Janet the wraith or Janet the fairy queen - they are one and the same.
+However, traditionally and for centuries, fairies were viewed as a scary thing: they walked through different worlds, viewed humans as things to be played with, and delighted in tricking or cursing people.
+Our ancestors knew not to trust them, and they developed a whole litany of rituals to appease or baffle them.
+From leaving milk and bread for them, not cutting down special trees, staying clear of fairy forts, not building downhill from a fairy tree, carrying iron, turning your clothes inside out - the solutions are numerous but they let us know how seriously they were taken.
+So my thoughts are that both forms of Janet are congruent with fairy lore and that it isn't necessarily Janet the wraith or Janet the fairy queen - they could be one and the same.

 Old Stinker

 There have been werewolf stories based around the Hull area for approximately ten centuries; the most famous of these is known as Old Stinker, on account of his foul breath.
-I've smelled my dog's breath enough and can only imagine the stank from an eight-foot werewolf who, I assume, isn't eating anything nearly as bougie as the stuff I feed my spoiled dog.
-Old Stinker is an enduring legend of the area and has been sighted fairly recently with a spate of sightings in 2016 - so many that concerned citizens organised a werewolf hunt.
-Unfortunately, bad weather caused it to be called off so I guess we'll never know.
-I hope he got through the pandemic ok - it was hard to adjust after the lockdowns and maybe he has become a bit socially awkward and that's why we've not seen him.
+I've smelled my dog's breath enough and can only imagine the stank from an eight-foot werewolf who, I assume, isn't eating anything nearly as bougie as the stuff I feed my spoiled little dog.
+Old Stinker is an enduring legend of the area and has been sighted fairly recently, with a spate of sightings in 2016 - so many saw it that concerned citizens organised a werewolf hunt.
+Unfortunately, bad weather caused it to be called off, so I guess we'll never know.
+I hope he got through the pandemic ok - it was hard to adjust after the lockdowns, and maybe he has become a bit socially awkward, and that's why we've not seen him.
 Or maybe I'm projecting onto a big hairy stinky beast?
 Have I become the beast?
 Oh God...

 Peg Fyfe